mendoj0905/juju-wedding-website/README.md

   Juju Wedding Website
 </h1>

-Our wedding website created using GatsbyJS and built using [gatsby-startbootstrap-agency](https://github.com/thundermiracle/gatsby-startbootstrap-agency) starter template.
+Our wedding website created using GatsbyJS and built using [gatsby-startbootstrap-agency](https://github.com/thundermiracle/gatsby-startbootstrap-agency) template.

 ## How to use